Fillier scores 2, Canada beats US in women's hockey again - ExBulletin

 HARTFORD, Conn.
 Amanda Kessel doesn’t panic after the United States women’s hockey team opened its pre-Olympic series with two consecutive losses to compete with Canada.

-A good place to start would be to find out how to curb Canada’s Sarah Fillier.
+A good place to start is figuring out how to control Sarah Fillier from Canada.

 In a heated rivalry with the US beating Canada for gold at the 1998 Nagano Winter Games, a newcomer makes her presence felt.

 Fillier, 21, who is delaying her junior season at Princeton, was not counted in scoring a couple of backdoor tap-ins, including the game winner with 3:58 to go.
-Fillier, who also scored in the series opening 3-1 win in Allentown, Pennsylvania, has six goals and nine points in nine games with the national team since her World Cup debut in August.
+Fillier, who also scored in the series opening 3-1 win in Allentown, Pennsylvania, has six goals and nine points in nine games with the national team since making her world championship debut in August.

 The nine-game series between the teams will resume on November 21 in Kingston, Ontario.